-To learn about the Homeland Security Grant Program and how to use monies received through FEMA-funded awards towards the organization and support of HSIN user communities and information sharing activities, please see the information available at Homeland Security Grant Program.
+Learn how the Homeland Security Grant Program (HSGP) and how HSGP Guidance uses monies received through FEMA-funded awards towards the organization and support of HSIN user communities and information sharing activities, please see the information available at Homeland Security Grant Program.

 HSIN is the Department of Homeland Security's official system for trusted information sharing of Sensitive But Unclassified information between federal, state, local, tribal, territorial, international and private sector partners.
 Organizations also use HSIN to plan for and communicate in real-time during major events, exercises and incidents.
 HSIN supports information sharing across multiple mission areas including, but not limited to, law enforcement, emergency management and emergency services, infrastructure protection, intelligence, and cybersecurity.

 The list below includes a description of funding types and how these funds can be used to support participation in HSIN.

 HSIN Community Development